Vulvar Cancer: Introduction

 Nearly all vulvar cancers start in the squamous cells.
-These are called squamous cell carcinoma of the vulva.
+This is called squamous cell carcinoma of the vulva.
 Squamous cells make up most of the skin and other surfaces and linings of the body.

-Other rare types of vulvar cancer include melanoma, basal cell carcinoma, adenocarcinoma, and sarcoma.
+Other types of cancer that can, but rarely, start in the vulva include melanoma, basal cell carcinoma, adenocarcinoma, and sarcoma.

 Understanding the vulva

 The vulva is the outer part of the female reproductive system.
 It’s also called the external genitalia.
-The vulva is the fatty tissue and skin that's around the clitoris and the openings of the urethra (the tube that carries urine out of the body) and the vagina.
+The vulva is the fatty tissue and skin that's around the clitoris and the openings of the urethra (the tube that carries urine out of the body) and the vagina (birth canal).
 It includes:

 Two folds of skin on each side.
 The outer folds are called the labia majora.
 The inner folds are called the labia minora.